The History of The Jerusalem and Middle East Church (JMECA)

 Bishop Blyth established a fund for the maintenance and development of the diocese.
 This was The Jerusalem and the East Mission, which later became The Jerusalem and the Middle East Church Association (Charity no. 248799).
 A new constitution was adopted in 1965 and amended in 1977 and 1985.

-This charity now supports the Province of Jerusalem and the Middle East, with four Dioceses that stretch from Algeria in the West to Iran in the North and East, and Somalia in the South.
+The charity supports the Province of Jerusalem and the Middle East and the Province of Alexandria (inaugurated 2020), with Dioceses that stretch from Algeria in the West to Iran in the North and East, and Somalia in the South.

 The History of The Jerusalem and East Mission Trust Limited (JEMT) - Company no. 00244633